andifalk/secure-development-on-kubernetes/tools/README.md

 # Helpful Tools for K8s Security

-## Kube-Score for Static Code Analysis
+## Static Code Analysis

+### Kube-Score

-Kube-score is a tool that performs static code analysis of your Kubernetes object definitions (i.e., your YAML files).
+[Kube-Score](https://github.com/zegl/kube-score) is a tool that performs static code analysis of your Kubernetes object definitions (i.e., your YAML files).
 You can install it from [Kube-Score](https://github.com/zegl/kube-score).

 Now you can just verify e.g., a deployment definition like this: